Weak-link to tunneling crossover in an atomic Josephson junction: Weak-link versus tunnel-junction regimes

 From the data in Fig. \ref{Fig:system}, we extract the critical velocity $v_c$ and the conductance $G$ both from experiment and from theoretical modeling.
 The results are presented in Fig. \ref{Fig:vc}(a).
 We find excellent agreement between the measured and simulated values of $v_c$, which decrease systematically with increasing barrier height $\tilde{V}_0$.
 The decrease is rapid for low to intermediate $\tilde{V}_0$ and slows at higher values.
 For thick rectangular barriers ($d/\xi \gg 1$), hydrodynamic theory predicts $v_{c,\mw}/c_s \approx 1- \sqrt{3V_0/(2\mu_0)}$ \cite{Watanabe2009, Leszczyszyn2009}, where $d \approx w$ is the barrier width, $\xi \approx \SI{0.3}{\um}$ is the healing length, and $c_s \approx 1.68 \, \mathrm{mm/s}$ is the transversely averaged sound velocity at the trap center.
 This prediction captures the behavior up to $\tilde{V}_0 \sim 0.7$.
 For larger $\tilde{V}_0$, the slower decrease in $v_c$ signals entry into the tunneling regime, where $v_c$ follows the tunneling amplitude $t_0(V_0, d)$ of an ideal AJJ, with $v_{c, \ms}/c_s = t_0(V_0, d)$ \cite{Singh2020jj}.
-This result agrees with both measured and simulated $v_c$ for all barrier heights above $\tilde{V}_0 \gtrsim 0.8$.
-The extracted conductance $G$ also decreases with increasing $\tilde{V}_0$ [Fig. \ref{Fig:vc}(a), inset], consistent with quantum point contact behavior $G \propto v_c^2$ \cite{Uchino2020}.
+This result agrees with both measured and simulated $v_c$ for all $\tilde{V}_0 \gtrsim 0.8$.
+The extracted conductance $G$ also decreases with increasing $\tilde{V}_0$ [Fig.~\ref{Fig:vc}(a), inset], consistent with quantum point contact behavior $G \propto v_c^2$ (Appendix \ref{App:cond}).

 Figure \ref{Fig:vc}(b) shows the Josephson oscillation frequency $f$ from both experiment and simulation.
 In the weak-link regime, $f$ remains close to the sound mode frequency $f_s=c_s/(2L_x)$, with $L_x=\SI{75}{\um}$ being the system length in $x$ direction, indicating that a bulk-dominated dynamics occurs.
-Treating the Gaussian barrier as a perturbation, hydrodynamic theory \cite{Pethick_Smith_2008} yields the sound frequency for the lowest antisymmetric mode across the barrier (see End Matter for details)
+Treating the Gaussian barrier as a perturbation, hydrodynamic theory \cite{Pethick_Smith_2008} yields the sound frequency for the lowest antisymmetric mode across the barrier (Appendix \ref{App:pred})